gmmorris/meze-docs/componentization.md

 We often try to manage state in many different places and try to reconcile this state throughout the lifecycle of the application.
 This is hard to do well, and leads to many implicit assumptions which easily break.

 #### Big bags of instruction rather than atomic declarative pipes
 Instruction are easy to follow, but not always easy to understand.
 They usually describe *how* something is done, rather than *why*, and the developers are left to figure out the *why* themselves.
-We've all found ourselves doing this, usually referring to it as *reverse engineering* and we often get it wrong.
+We've all found ourselves doing this, referring to it as *reverse engineering own our code* and we often misinterpret the *why*.

-Terrible dependency chains reducing my ability to make atomic components
+#### Terrible dependency chains reducing our ability to make atomic components
+We often find it hard to make truly atomic pieces of code as they have an inherent *need* for a piece of data or operation that is the concern of another piece of the code.
+This dependency will always exist in a complex system, but in the absence of a clear API for bridging these dependencies without creating a cohesive coupling between the two pieces of code, this can lead to dependency chains which are hard to reconcile.

-Trying to predict the future
+#### Trying to predict the future
+By far the biggest culprit for the dank code smell is a habit developers have of trying to predict how their code will be used instead of focusing on what is needed.
+This can lead to many problematic implementations, but most of all it leads to over engineering of solutions, which often leads to code that is very hard to *delete* later.
+I'm a firm believer that the best code is code that can easily be deleted and over engineering often makes that much harder to do.